sg893052/sonic-buildimage/system/system-ready.md

 - Identify the vital host systemd services
 - Introduce HOST_SERVICE table in CONFIG_DB to include vital host services.
 FEATURE table already exists for all docker services.
 - Sysmonitor to check system status of all the service units from the above tables[FEATURE,HOST_SERVICE] & the Port ready status and then show and post 'FULL SYSTEM READY' status in the STATE_DB.
+  In parallel, need to explore if monit can offload these acitivities from sysmontior.
   Service status Details:
 	- Check only the status of "enabled" services(host+docker).
 	- Docker Services: